Thomas Kerr (Scottish politician)

-Thomas Jordan Kerr (born 1996) is a Scottish politician serving as a Reform UK councillor for Shettleston on Glasgow City Council.
-He was originally elected in 2017 as a Scottish Conservative and served as the party's group leader on the council from 2019 until his defection to Reform UK in 2025, becoming the party’s first councillor in Glasgow.
+Thomas Jordan Kerr (born 1996) is a Scottish Reform UK politician.
+He has served as the Deputy Leader of Reform UK Scotland and been a Member of the Scottish Parliament (MSP) for the Glasgow region since 2026.
+Kerr was elected as a councillor in 2017 as a Scottish Conservative and served as the party's group leader on Glasgow City Council from 2019 until his defection to Reform UK in 2025, becoming the party's first councillor in Glasgow.

 Early life

 Kerr was born in 1996.
 His mother Debra had struggled with heroin misuse prior to his birth, and so he lived with his grandparents, Margaret and Thomas, whilst he attended primary school.
 He lived with his mother again after she recovered, but when she relapsed, he stayed with his aunt Elaine before staying with his grandparents again.
 Kerr said he had an "on-off" relationship with his father Billy, who left when he was young and was a member of the Orange Order.
 His father also struggled with heroin addiction and died in 2016 at the age of 43 from drug-related causes.

 Kerr was raised in Cranhill and attended Eastbank Academy in Shettleston.
-His interest in politics began at age 10, when he was taken to a protest against the Iraq War by his SNP supporting aunt.
+His interest in politics began at age 10, when he was taken to a protest against the Iraq War by his SNP-supporting aunt.
 After meeting his political hero, Scottish Labour MP Margaret Curran in 2008, Kerr began campaigning for his MSPs Paul Martin and Frank McAveety.
 However, after being told that he leaned more to the right politically and seeing Scottish Conservative leader Annabel Goldie on television, he contacted Conservative candidate for Glasgow Pollok Andrew Morrison and joined the party in 2011.
 In the lead-up to the 2014 Scottish independence referendum, he participated in the Better Together campaign.